A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: Experimental Results

 \subsubsection{Vehicle Position Trajectory:}

-The position trajectories of the \acp{mcav} under the first scenario are illustrated in Fig.~\ref{fig:traj_cav}.
-The dashed line represents the reference trajectory for each vehicle commanded by the control algorithm, while a dense scatter plot represents the point measured along the actual trajectory achieved by each \ac{mcav}.
-To separate the \acp{mcav} on two roads, the trajectories are flipped over Y-axis.
-Thus, in Fig.~\ref{fig:traj_cav}, the red dots stand for the trajectory points of the \acp{mcav} of main road, and the blue dots stand for the trajectory points of the \acp{mcav} of the secondary roads.
-The \acp{mcav} are able to follow the optimal trajectory and manage to merge successfully without stop-and-go driving with only marginal errors.
-The position trajectories of the \acp{mcav} cruising without the optimal control (baseline scenario) are shown in Fig.~\ref{fig:traj_noncav}.
-Since the gaps between the mainline cars are not large enough for the merging cars to safely merge into the roadway, the merging cars need to stop until all the leading mainline vehicles traverse the merging zone, resulting in a queue built up on the merging roadway segment.
-For comparison, the merging maneuver for all the ten cars is completed in 16.5 sec with the optimal control algorithm, whereas it takes 20.3 sec for all the cars to pass the merging point (i.e., an 18.7\% travel time savings is achieved with the proposed optimal control algorithm).
+Position trajectories of \acp{mcav} under two scenarios are illustrated in Fig.~\ref{fig:traj}.
+A dashed line represents the reference trajectory for each vehicle commanded by the control algorithm, while a dense scatter plot represents points measured along the actual trajectory achieved by each \ac{mcav}.
+To separate the \acp{mcav} on two roads, trajectories are flipped over Y-axis.
+Thus, in Fig.~\ref{fig:traj}, red dots stand for trajectory points of the \acp{mcav} on the main road, and blue dots stand for the trajectory points of \acp{mcav} on the secondary road.
+On the right panel of Fig.~\ref{fig:traj}, \acp{mcav} follow the optimal trajectory and merge successfully without stop-and-go driving with only marginal errors.
+Position trajectories of \acp{mcav} cruising without the optimal control (baseline scenario) are shown in the left panel of Fig.~\ref{fig:traj}.
+Since the gaps between the mainline cars are not large enough for merging cars to safely merge into the roadway, merging cars need to stop until all leading mainline vehicles traverse the merging zone, resulting in queuing on the merging roadway.
+For comparison, the merging maneuver for all ten cars is completed in 16.5 sec with the optimal control algorithm, whereas it takes 20.3 sec for the baseline (i.e. an 18.7\% travel time savings is achieved with the optimal control algorithm.)